 Preliminary Design/Environmental Analysis

 The environmental evaluation of the Corridor Investment Program is referred to as the Highway 1 Tier I/Tier II Draft Environmental Impact Report/Environmental Assessment (DEIR/EA) and meets both state and federal environmental requirements.

 The Tiered approach to the project represents a significant shift from the earlier plan to seek construction of the entire project at one time.
-This shift was necessitated by both the lack of state and federal funding, and cost estimates for the full project- well beyond what could be generated locally and dedicated to the highway corridor.
+This shift was necessitated by both the lack of state and federal funding, and the cost estimates of the full project- well beyond what could be generated locally and dedicated to the highway corridor.
 The current plan allows for a balanced approach to address the range of needs in the county; including local street and road maintenance and repair, school traffic safety projects, bus service and elderly/disabled transportation, pedestrian, and bicycle projects, and preservation of the rail corridor.

 Three scenarios are being evaluated as part of the Tier I program level environmental analysis to identify the long term vision for the Corridor:

 - The High Occupancy Vehicle (HOV) Lane Alternative – adds a bus and carpool lane in both the north and south bound direction for the nine mile corridor; includes auxiliary lanes (connecting on-ramps with the next off-ramps) between most interchanges and metering lights on the on-ramps